The benefits of booking

 You can purchase your tickets to visit the Uffizi Galleries at the following ticket offices:

-- Door 2 at the Uffizi (pre-sale service).
+- Ticket office at the Uffizi (pre-sale service).
 If there are queues, then it is better to go to other sales points.

 - Ticket office at Pitti Palace